 While most programs require two years of full-time study, some programs offer accelerated timelines that allow students to graduate in just one year.

 Some online master's in curriculum and instruction programs have on-campus requirements.
 Students should ensure they can meet these requirements before committing to a program.

 Some programs require learners to write a thesis, while others require an in-person practicum.
 Students should choose a program with requirements that align with their interests and goals.

-What Else Can I Expect From a Master's in Curriculum and Instruction Program?
+What To Expect From a Master's in Curriculum and Instruction Program

 Master's in curriculum and instruction programs commonly examine topics such as student learning assessments, differentiated instruction, and curriculum design and evaluation.
 In addition to coursework, these programs may have thesis or practicum requirements.